Is investing in gold profitable?

 photo: reuters.com

-Modern pop culture also draws profusely on the symbolism of gold, often using it to express wealth, power and luxury.
-In literature, film and art, gold is often portrayed as a symbol of aspiration, greed, and ultimate success.
-Films such as “Gold,” directed by Pascal Plisson, and the classic “Rumy’s Gold,” use gold as a central element of the plot.
-This underscores its enduring place in the human imagination as an object of desire and timeless value.
-Chaplin’s “Gold Rush” is a classic in its own right.
-And the theme of gold seekers has been a subject that drives the plot of numerous westerns.
-Examples of the cultural role of gold can be multiplied.
-However, are they the answer to the question of whether they investment in gold pays off?
-They are certainly a good indication.
+Contemporary pop culture also draws heavily on the symbolism of gold, often using it to express wealth, power, and luxury.
+In literature, film, and art, gold is frequently portrayed as a symbol of aspiration, greed, and ultimate success.
+Films such as “Gold” directed by Pascal Plisson or the classic “Gold of the Ruma” use gold as a central plot element.
+This underscores its enduring place in the human imagination as an object of desire and a timeless value.
+Chaplin’s “The Gold Rush” is a classic in its own right.
+And the theme of gold prospectors has driven the plot of countless westerns.
+Examples of gold’s cultural role are endless.
+But do they answer the question of whether a is worthwhile?
+They certainly offer a good clue.

-Wealth straight from space
+Wealth straight from outer space